-The Company's arrangements with AARP extend to December 31, 2017 for the AARP Program and give the Company an exclusive right to use the AARP brand on the Company's Medicare Advantage and Medicare Part D offerings until December 31, 2014, subject to certain limited exclusions.
+The Company's arrangements with AARP extend to December 31, 2020 for the AARP Program and give the Company an exclusive right to use the AARP brand on the Company's Medicare Advantage and Medicare Part D offerings until December 31, 2020, subject to certain limited exclusions.

 Pursuant to the Company's agreement, AARP Program assets are managed separately from its general investment portfolio and are used to pay costs associated with the AARP Program.
 These assets are invested at the Company's discretion, within investment guidelines approved by AARP.
 The Company does not guarantee any rates of return on these investments and, upon transfer of the AARP Program contract to another entity, the Company would transfer cash equal in amount to the fair value of these investments at the date of transfer to that entity.
 Because the purpose of these assets is to fund the medical costs payable, the rate stabilization fund (RSF) liabilities and other related liabilities associated with this AARP contract, assets under management are classified as current assets, consistent with the classification of these liabilities.
 Interest earnings and realized investment gains and losses on these assets accrue to the overall benefit of the AARP policyholders through the RSF.
 Accordingly, they are not included in the Company's earnings.
-Interest income and realized gains and losses related to assets under management are recorded as an increase to the RSF and were \$109 million, \$99 million and \$107 million in 2012, 2011 and 2010, respectively.
+Interest income and realized gains and losses related to assets under management are recorded as an increase to the RSF and were \$101 million, \$109 million and \$99 million in the years ended December 31, 2013, 2012 and 2011, respectively.

-The effects of changes in balance sheet amounts associated with the AARP Program also accrue to the overall benefit of the AARP policyholders through the RSF balance.
+The effects of changes in other balance sheet amounts associated with the AARP Program also accrue to the overall benefit of the AARP policyholders through the RSF balance.
 Accordingly, the Company excludes the effect of such changes in its Consolidated Statements of Cash Flows.
 For more detail on the RSF, see "Other Policy Liabilities" below.